redhat-cip/numeter/docs/overview.rst

 The Numeter infrastructure : instances of every component may be added to handle the load

 All components can be installed on the same server or on multiple servers depending on their specifications.
-For example, the Storage component is IO intensive while the Collector requires memory.

 Numeter is written in Python and uses Redis.
 We are considering going from a pull mode to a push mode using rabbitmq.